bfordham/drone_api/README.md

-# Dronestream
+# DroneApi

-Library to access the Dronestream API
+Library to access the DroneApi API

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'dronestream'
+    gem 'drone_api'

 And then execute: